johnnymetz/johnny-metz-blog/content/posts/find-nplusone-violations.md

 # 101
 ```

 Why are we making so many queries?
-We make one query to fetch all `Song` objects in the database.
-Then, for every song, we make one query to fetch its `Artist` object.
+We make a query to fetch all `Song` objects in the database.
+Then, for every song, we make a query to fetch its `Artist` object.

 Django's [select_related](https://docs.djangoproject.com/en/3.1/ref/models/querysets/#select-related) and [prefetch_related](https://docs.djangoproject.com/en/3.1/ref/models/querysets/#prefetch-related) queryset methods can easily fix this. `Song` to `Artist` is a Many-to-One relationship so we use `select_related`.